E-commerce

 Finance alignment

-Category-level margins visible internally to arbitrate paid promotions or discounts.
+Margins by category visible internally to decide on paid placements or discounts.

 Future extensions

-Plan where to add services (installation, extended warranty) without redesigning the product page when the business model evolves.
+Plan where to add services (installation, warranty extension) without redesigning the product page when the business model evolves.

 SKU, variants, attributes and sales units

 The SKU (stock keeping unit) identifies a sellable variant: often paired with a barcode.
-Variants carry specific pricing, stock, and media (color photo).
-Attributes describe material, dimensions, standards: useful for filters and comparison tools.
+The variants carry specific price, stock, and media (color photo).
+The attributes describe material, dimensions, and standards: useful for filters and comparison tools.

 Granularity

-Too many SKUs fragment management; too few prevent customer choice: a business trade-off and return analysis are needed.
+Too many SKUs fragment management; too few prevent customer choice: business trade-off and analysis of returns.

 Configurable products

-Engraving, custom length: impact lead time, price, and returns, and should be clearly explained on the product page.
+Engraving, custom length: impact on lead time, price, and returns: to be specified on the product page.

 Lots and packaging

-Sold individually or in packs: clear units of measure to avoid weight/volume disputes.
+Sold by the unit or by the pack: clear units of measure to avoid weight / volume disputes.

 Regulatory data

-Labeling, allergens, technical data sheets: dedicated fields rather than unreadable free text.
+Labeling, allergens, technical sheets: dedicated fields rather than unreadable free text.

 Warehouse consistency

-The WMS item code must map the web SKU unambiguously: a matching error generates wrong picks and returns.
+The WMS item code must map unambiguously to the web SKU: a matching error generates wrong picks and returns.

 Duplicate management